 Skip to content

-Social recommendations sway consumers, and a potential client will want to know that other people loved working with you so that they feel safe teaming up with you, too.
+Social recommendations sway consumers.
+Potential clients will want to know that other people loved working with you — so they feel safe teaming up with you.

-But how do you get client testimonials to share with these leads?
-If you haven’t collected praise from your past clients before, the practice may increase your anxiety and feel extremely awkward.
-But it doesn’t have to.
-Sending a testimonial request should be just another part of your normal workflow.
+But how do you get client testimonials to share?
+If you haven’t collected praise from your past clients before, the practice may feel awkward, but it doesn’t have to be.
+Sending a testimonial request should be just another part of your normal workflow, as it’s a great way to get leads

-In this article, we’ll explain how to ask for testimonials from your clients so that you can share them with your prospects and showcase them on your organization’s real estate website.
+In this article, we’ll explain how to ask for testimonials from your clients so that you can share them with your prospects and showcase them on your website and social media platforms.

-If you’re new to asking for testimonials, first decide how you’ll reference your clients when you share their kind words.
+Decide how you’ll reference your clients when you share their testimonials.
 Will you use their entire name?
-Will you add the city in which they live?
+Will you add the city where they live?
 Will you ask for a picture or a video testimonial?

 Just Ask

-Are your nerves getting in the way?
-Asking for a client testimonial is a completely normal practice in all industries.
+Although you may not be used to it, asking for a client testimonial is a completely normal practice in all industries.
 Word-of-mouth referrals grow businesses and create happy customers.
 So, don’t let fear hold you back.
-All you have to do to start collecting praise and client reviews is to simply ask for them.
+Simply ask — and you can start collecting great reviews.

-When you send a testimonial request, it is best practice to tell your customers how you’ll use their words — such as on a website or in an email you send to new customers — and how you’ll reference them in the testimonial.
-It’s also helpful to include questions for them in case they have trouble coming up with praise on their own.
+When you send a testimonial request, it’s best practice to tell your customers how you’ll use their words — such as on a website or in an email you send to new customers.
+And as mentioned, describe how you’ll reference them in the testimonial.
+Lastly, include questions to prompt them to get them started.
+Anything that makes it easier will increase the likelihood they write that glowing review.

 Here’s a script you can use: